 This evidence is discussed in our evidence review, with additional evidence on particular aspects of programme design summarised in our toolkits:

-What policymakers and academics need to know when evaluating employment training programmes
+What policymakers and academics need to know when evaluating broadband programmes

 We need to improve our understanding of the value for money of Broadband schemes, as well as what the specific effects of adoption and provision are for firms and the local economy.